Seagate/cortx-hare/rfc/3/README.md

 '--help-schema' option shows the schema.
 ```

-**cfgen** reads cluster description file from stdin, ssh-es to the
+**cfgen** reads the CDF from stdin, ssh-es to the hosts mentioned in it,
-hosts mentioned in it, collects their "facts" (e.g., number of CPUs,
+collects their "facts" (e.g., number of CPUs, RAM size), and uses that
-RAM size), and uses that information to generate configuration data.
+information to generate configuration data.

 ### Output files